stakater/kubestackplus-docs/content/for-developers/overview.md

 - [Plan Your Deployment](./explanation/plan-your-deployment.md)

-    Learn to strategize and plan your application deployments effectively.
-Understand your application and it's needs, deployment strategies, version control, and integration points for a smooth transition to production.
+    Learn to plan your application deployments effectively.
+Understand your application and its needs, deployment strategies, version control, and integration points for a smooth transition to production.

 - [Production Best Practices](./explanation/production-best-practices.md)